mozilla-services/merino-py/docs/adr/0003-test-containers.md

 #### Pros

 * Best matches the production environment
-* Do not need extra effort to create test doubles or dependencies for testing
+* Doesn't need extra effort to create test doubles or dependencies for testing

 #### Cons

-* Tests cannot be run offline, since they would require a network connection to interact with development and stage environments
+* Tests cannot be run offline since they would require a network connection to interact with development and stage environments
-* This option breaks the [Testing Guidelines & Best Practices][6] for Merino, which require tests to be isolated and repeatable.
-A dependency on shared network resources will almost certainly lead to test flake, reducing the confidence in the test suites
+* This option breaks the [Testing Guidelines & Best Practices][8] for Merino, which require tests to be isolated and repeatable.
+A dependency on shared network resources will almost certainly lead to test flake, reducing the confidence in the test suite
 * Test execution speeds would be negatively impacted, due to the lack of sandboxing, which enables parallel test runs

 ### C. No. Fulfill the Current Test Strategy with Contract Test Coverage (Status quo)

-The current test strategy, which relies on the contract tests to verify the interface between Merino and third-party dependencies, has not been implemented as designed.
+The current test strategy, which relies on the contract tests to verify the interface between Merino and third-party dependencies, has not been fully implemented as designed.
 The missing coverage explains the current test strategy's weakness.
+Examples:

+1. [DISCO-2032: Weather Contract Tests][9]
+1. [DISCO-2324: Add a merino-py contract test that interacts with a real Redis instance][10]
+1. [DISCO-2055: Dynamic Wikipedia Contract Tests][11]

 #### Pros